IStranger/yii-resource-smart-load/README.md

 However, there are a few differences:

-* Extension used different algorithm: at AJAX request duplicated resource files are deleted on the client <b>after</b>
-receiving the content (not on the server, as in our realization).
+* Extension used different algorithm: at AJAX request duplicated resource files are deleted on the client **after** receiving the content (not on the server, as in our realization).
 We assume that our approach is conceptually more correct.

 * Our realization don't deletes (intentionally) the resources, which included directly in html code (without registering through ClientScript).
 In this case, we assume that these resources are very necessary.

 * nlsclientscript don't deletes duplicate CSS files.
-But there is nothing wrong, because most browsers will not re-load the files.
+But there is nothing wrong, because most browsers will not reload the files.

+* nlsclientscript cannot prevent reload of js/css inline blocks.